nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

                               choice and the color) get stored separately.
                               This allows the label to be repositioned or edited later.

+                              To edit a label, click the label selection button.
+All labels in the drawing will appear highlighted.
+Click one — or use the [Tab] key to cycle through all the labels, and the [Enter] or [Return] key to select one — and you may then edit the label.
+(Use they [Backspace] key to erase characters, and other keys to add text to the label; click in the canvas to reposition the label; click in the palette to change the color of the text in the label;
+                              etc.)

+                              You may "apply" a label to the canvas, painting the text into the picture as if it had been added using the Text tool, by clicking the label application button.
+(This feature was
+                              added in Tux Paint version 0.9.28.)
+All labels in the drawing will appear highlighted, and you select one just as you do when selecting a label to edit.
+The chosen label will be removed, and the text will be added directly to the canvas.

                               The Label tool can be disabled (e.g., by selecting "Disable 'Label' Tool" in Tux Paint